koriaf/ausdigital-nry/docs/1.0/index.md

 The HOC Header is processed after the HOC Proof has been validated.
 It is essentially an arbitrarily long list of references to HOC Detail records.
 It also contains metadata about access and availability of HOC Detail records.

- * The Full HOC (directory-like content-address, gazetted to the blockchain) MUST contain a file with a valid content-address, that is referenced by the `hoc_head` attribute of `proof.json` (the `hoc_head` file)
+ * The Full HOC (or HocArchive, directory-like structure with content-address gazetted to the blockchain) MAY contain a file with a valid content-address, that is referenced by the `hoc_head` attribute of `proof.json` (the `hoc_head` file)
  * The contents of the `hoc_head` file MUST be json that is valid per [`hoc_head.schema`](https://github.com/ausdigital/ausdigital-nry/blob/master/resources/1.0/spec/hoc_head.schema) JSON schema
  * `hoc_head` MUST contain a list of one or more elements.
- * Each element in `hoc_head` list MUST contain a `hoc_detail`attribute, which is a valid content-address of a file.
+ * Each element in `hoc_head` list MUST contain a `hoc_detail` attribute, which is a valid content-address of a json file.
  * Each element in `hoc_head` list MUST contain a `durability` attribute.
- * The value of `durability` attribute MUST be an ISO 8601 formatted string describing the DATE until which the HOC Detail is promised available.
+ * The value of `durability` attribute MUST be an ISO 8601 formatted string describing the date and time with timezone until which the HOC Detail is promised available.
  * Each element in `hoc_head` list MUST contain a `network` attribute.
  * The value of `network` attribute MUST be a valid business identifier URN per the DCP and DCL specifications.
  * Each element in `hoc_head` list MUST contain an `ac_code` attribute.